Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.4. Dependencies/1.4.1. Dependency Injection/DependencyInjection.md

 ```

-The `ApplicationContext` The ApplicationContext supports constructor-based and setter-based DI for the beans it manages.
+The `ApplicationContext` The ApplicationContext supports constructor-based and setter-based DI for the beans it
+manages.
 It also supports setter-based DI on bean which have been already initialized with constructor based approach.

 ## Constructor-based or setter-based DI ?
-We know that we can mix constructor approach with setter-based DI which give us the opportunity to set the main and minor
+We know that we can mix constructor approach with setter-based DI which give us the opportunity to set the main and
-dependencies where main dependencies all the same can be changed by using of set methods.
-But by all the way from this leads
+minor dependencies where main dependencies all the same can be changed by using of set methods.
+But by all the way
-that setter-based DI primary uses for optional dependencies.
-The Spring team generally advocates constructor injection,
+from this leads that setter-based DI primary uses for optional dependencies.
+The Spring team generally advocates const-
-as it lets you implement application components as immutable objects and ensures that required dependencies are not `null`.
+ructor injection, as it lets you implement application components as immutable objects and ensures that required depen-
+dencies are not `null`.
 But despite this use the DI style that makes the most sense for a particular class.
-For example if you have third-party
+For example
-class which does't expose any setter methods, then constructor injection may be the only available form of DI.
+if you have third-party class which does't expose any setter methods, then constructor injection may be the only
+available form of DI.

 ### Dependency Resolution Process
 The container performs bean dependency resolution as follows:
 * The `ApplicationContext` is created and initialized with configuration metadata that describes all the beans.
-Configura-
-tion metadata can be specified by XML, Java code, or annotations.
+Configuration metadata can be specified by XML, Java code, or annotations.
-* Each bean have its own dependencies in form of properties, constructor arguments, or arguments to the static-factory me-
+* Each bean have its own dependencies in form of properties, constructor arguments, or arguments to the static-factory
-thod.
+method.
 These dependencies are provided to the bean, when the bean is actually created.
-* Each property or constructor argument is an actual definition of the value to set, or a reference to another bean in the
+* Each property or constructor argument is an actual definition of the value to set, or a reference to another bean in
-container.
+the container.
 * Each property or constructor argument that is a value, converts to the actual type of constructor parameter.
 By de-
 fault, Spring can convert a value supplied in string format to all built-in types, such as `int`, `long`, `String`, boolean,
 and so forth.
 ## Circular dependencies

-### Examples of Dependency Injection
 If you use predominantly constructor injection, it is possible to create an unresolvable circular dependency scenario.
 For example: class A requires class B through constructor DI which(B) requires class A through constructor DI.
 And if you
 will try to initialize one of this beans, Spring IoC container will detect this circular reference at runtime and will
 through a `BeanCurrentlyInCreationException`.
 One possible solution is to edit one of existing bean source code and make
 it rather setter-based DI than constructor DI principle.
 Alternatively, avoid constructor injection and use setter injec-
 tion only.
 In other words, although it is not recommended, you can configure circular dependencies with setter injection.
-> Unlike the typical case (with no circular dependencies), a circular dependency between bean A and bean B forces one of
+> Unlike the typical case (with no circular dependencies), a circular dependency between bean A and bean B forces one
-the beans to be injected into the other prior to being fully initialized itself (a classic chicken-and-egg scenario).
+of the beans to be injected into the other prior to being fully initialized itself (a classic chicken-and-egg scenario).

 >Next peace of text I can hardly understand, soo i will push it in source version to give you full information coverage.